Apartment List Blog

 • Bike Score: 80

 Yes, Foggy Bottom has a strange name.
-And, yes, it has an ever-present eerie fog that led to the name.
+And, yes, it has an ever-present eerie fog to thank for it.

 However, it's a bright and vibrant DC neighborhood with a culture all its own.
 Not to mention, it’s one of the safest neighborhoods in DC.